zackmdavis/Less_Wrong_Drafts/and_all_the_shoggoths_merely_players.md

 **Simplicia**: But we only need our AI to compute nice behavior, not necessarily to have some internal structure corresponding to the _quale_ of niceness.
 As far as safety properties go, we don't care whether the actress is "really drunk" as long as she stays in character.

-**Doomimir**: _[scoffing]_ Have you [tried imagining any internal mechanisms at all](https://twitter.com/ESYudkowsky/status/1743688927238934876) other than a bare, featureless inclination to emit the outward behavior you observe?
+**Doomimir**: _[scoffing]_ Have you tried imagining any internal mechanisms at all other than a bare, featureless inclination to emit the outward behavior you observe?

 **Simplicia**: _[unfazed]_ Sure, let's talk about internal mechanisms.
 The reason I chose modular arithmetic as an example is because it's a task for which we have [good interpretability results](https://arxiv.org/abs/2301.05217).
 Train a shallow transformer on a subset of the addition problems modulo some fixed prime.
 The network learns to map the inputs onto a circle in the embedding space, and then does some trigonometry to extract the [residue](https://en.wikipedia.org/wiki/Modular_arithmetic#Congruence_classes), much as one would count forward on the face of an analog clock.

 Alternatively, with a slightly different architecture that has a harder time with trig, [it can learn a different algorithm](https://arxiv.org/abs/2306.17844): the embeddings are still on a circle, but the answer is computed by looking at the average of the embedding vectors of the inputs.
 On the face of an analog clock, the internal midpoints between distinct numbers that sum to 6 mod 12—that's 2 and 4, or 1 and 5, or 6 and 12, or 10 and 8, or 11 and 7—all lie on the line connecting 3 and 9.
 Thus, the sum-mod-_p_ of two numbers can be determined by which line the midpoint of the inputs falls on—as long as the inputs aren't on opposite sides of the circle, in which case their midpoint is in the center, where all the lines meet.
 But the network compensates for such antipodal points by also learning another circle in a different subspace of the embedding space, such that inputs that are antipodal on the first circle are close together on the second, which helps disambiguate the result.

 **Doomimir**: Cute results.
 Excellent work—by Earth standards.
 And entirely unsurprising.
-Sure, if you train your neural net on an exact mathematical problem with a consistent solution, it will converge on a solution to that problem.
+Sure, if you train your neural net on a well-posed mathematical problem with a consistent solution, it will converge on a solution to that problem.
 What's your point?

 **Simplicia**: It's evidence about the feasibility of learning desired behavior from training data.
 You seem to think that it's hopelessly naïve to imagine that training on "nice" data could result in generalizably nice behavior—that the only reason someone might think that was a viable path was is if they were engaging in [magical reasoning about surface similarities](https://www.lesswrong.com/posts/6ByPxcGDhmx74gPSm/surface-analogies-and-deep-causes).
-I think it's germane to point out that at least for this toy problem, we have a pretty concrete, non-magical story about how optimizing on a training set discovers an algorithm that reproduces the training data and also generalizes correctly to the test set.
+I think it's germane to point out that at least for this toy problem, we have a pretty concrete, non-magical story about how optimizing against a training set discovers an algorithm that reproduces the training data and also generalizes correctly to the test set.

 For non-toy problems, we know empirically that deep learning _can_ hit very precise behavioral targets: the vast hypermajority of programs don't speak fluent English or generate beautiful photorealistic images, and yet GPT-4 and Midjourney exist.